-Subsection (b) thus limits the discretion of the recorder in rejecting a satisfaction document.
+Subsection (c) thus limits the discretion of the recorder in rejecting a satisfaction document.
 If such a document is submitted to the recorder in a manner that meets the recorder's technical recording formalities, along with the appropriate filing fee, the recorder may not reject the satisfaction document.
 Thus, a recorder in a county that has not yet authorized electronic recording may properly reject a satisfaction document submitted electronically.
 Likewise, a recorder in a county that requires recordable documents to be submitted on 8-1/2" by 11" paper with 1" margins may properly reject a satisfaction that is submitted on legal-size paper, or with insufficient margins.
 Obviously, a recorder may properly reject a satisfaction that contains no acknowledgment or an acknowledgment that fails to comply with state law other than this Act.
 However, the recorder may not reject a satisfaction document because it fails to contain information that is not required by subsection (a).
-Thus, for example, a recorder may not reject a satisfaction because it fails to indicate the name of the attorney who drafted it, or because it does not contain a metes and bounds description of the real property if that description is unnecessary to ensure proper indexing of the document.
+Thus, for example, a recorder may not reject a satisfaction because it fails to indicate the name of the attorney who drafted it.

-Subsection (b) addresses a particular problem that results in some jurisdictions where a mortgagee attempts to record a satisfaction of a mortgage that it holds via one or more unrecorded assignments.
+Subsection (c) addresses a particular problem that results in some jurisdictions where a mortgagee attempts to record a satisfaction of a mortgage that it holds via one or more unrecorded assignments.
 In some jurisdictions, recording officers refuse to accept a satisfaction for recording if the secured creditor is not an original party to the security instrument, unless the satisfaction document recites the chain of recorded assignments by which the secured creditor claims an interest in the real property.
-Under subsection (b), the recorder may not reject a satisfaction document, even if it does not recite the chain of recorded assignments by which the secured creditor acquired its interest.
+Under subsection (c), the recorder may not reject a satisfaction document, even if it does not recite the chain of recorded assignments by which the secured creditor acquired its interest.
 This provision is critical to advance the Act's objective of providing a landowner with an efficient title-clearing mechanism.
 In many cases, it would be either prohibitively expensive or time-consuming for the secured creditor to locate and record the complete chain of intermediate assignments of the security instrument.
 In other cases, intermediate assignments have been lost or intermediate assignors are defunct, making it practically impossible to reconstruct a complete record chain of assignments.